OpenNSW/nsw-agency/README.md

 ### Running a specific NSW Agency

-Use [start.sh](start.sh) at the repo root to launch the per-agency backend and/or frontend with the right ports, DB file, IdP client id, and branding:
+Use [start-dev.sh](start-dev.sh) at the repo root to launch the per-agency backend and/or frontend with the right ports, DB file, IdP client id, and branding:

 ```bash
 ./start.sh npqs              # backend + frontend for NPQS